smucclaw/documentation/docs/returning-keywords.rst

 Other statements really do lie at the border of constitutive and regulative rules, and need to be unpacked.

+Qualifying Rules
+^^^^^^^^^^^^^^^^

-"Road tax must be paid by the owner of a vehicle" sounds like a regulative rule, but it actually unpacks to a constitutive and a regulative.
+"Road tax must be paid by the owner of a vehicle" sounds like a regulative rule, but it actually unpacks to three rules: a constitutive, a regulative, and a *qualifying* rule.

 Why?
 Because in an uncommon case, a vehicle owner could counter: "oh, I don't drive that car, I'm keeping it in storage until I can sell it to a museum.
 So I don't have to pay road tax."

-So the rule is really two rules:
+So the rule is really three rules:

-* For a vehicle to be legally operable on a public road, a valid registration must be in force for that vehicle.
+* Every vehicle that legally operates on a public road must be validly registered.
+(Qualifying Rule)

+* To be valid, a registration must be paid up for the current year.
   (Constitutive)

 * To obtain a valid registration, the owner of the vehicle must pay the appropriate fees.
 (Regulative)

+Qualifying rules and constitutive rules are similar.

+Constitutive rules state that an X counts as a Y when it meets certain criteria.
+Very often, the Y is simply that it is a *valid* X in some way.

+Qualifying rules state that *every* X must be a Y.

+Or else what?
+^^^^^^^^^^^^^

+Regulative rules often carry an implicit "or what?"

+If we say: "you must move your car by 8am" the "or what" is: "or it may get towed, and you will have to pay a fine."

+You could ask "or what" again: "and if you don't pay the fine, you may never get your car back."

 This gets into *scope goals*.
 We'll return to that later.